MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 ### Limits

-Carefully consider the number of private endpoints that you can create.
+Carefully consider the number of private endpoints that you can create based on your solution's architecture.
 If you use a platform as a service (PaaS) application platform, it's important be aware of the maximum number of private endpoints that a single resource can support.
 If you run virtual machines, you can attach a Private Link service instance to a load balancer.
 In this configuration, you can generally connect a higher number of private endpoints, but limits still apply.
 These limits might determine how many tenants you can connect to your resources by using Private Link.
 Review [Azure subscription and service limits, quotas, and constraints](/azure/azure-resource-manager/management/azure-subscription-service-limits) to understand the limits to the number of endpoints and connections.

 Additionally, some services require specialized networking configuration to use Private Link.
 For example, if you use Private Link with Azure Application Gateway, you must [provision a dedicated subnet](/azure/application-gateway/private-link-configure) in addition to the standard subnet for the Application Gateway resource.